Trademark Hong Kong

 Terms and Renewal

-A registered trademark is valid for 10 years from the date of registration and is renewable every 10 years.
+A registered trademark in Hong Kong is valid for 10 years from the date of registration and can be renewed every 10 years.

 Requirements For Trademark Application in Hong Kong:

-5. If the applicant claims convention priority, a certified copy of foreign application is required (with English translation).
+5. If claiming convention priority, a certified copy of the foreign application is required (with English translation).